wubin28/pact-ec-app/README.md

-# The Pact JVM Consumer Sample Project
+# The Consumer Sample Project Using Pact JVM Consumer

 The repo "pact-ec-app" demonstrates an e-commerce application which depends on the "pact-ec-review-service" restful service.